 - The Hobbit briefly features giants throwing rocks around in the Misty Mountains.
 An odd case, since they are mentioned only once The Lord of the Rings note and never in the The Silmarillion, and there's no explanation of what they are or where they came from.
 Even in the Hobbit they have zero influence on the plot; the company is vaguely concerned they might get hit by an errant rock, but the huge storm raging at the same time is their main problem.
-For all we know, Bilbo could have just made them up when he was writing the book.
+The most common interpretation is that Bilbo just made them up when he was writing the book.
 In the film adaptation, however, they're absolutely real, colossal creatures of living stone, and the centerpiece of an extensive action scene where their battle nearly wipes out the entire party.

 - The giants in the The Chronicles of Thomas Covenant series are a friendly and advanced species standing about twice as tall as humans.
 They have an affinity for stone and are excellent sailors.
 They cannot be burned, but they still feel the pain of intense heat.
 They are generally a very sedate and even-tempered people, but can sometimes be provoked into a state of Unstoppable Rage.